AceDataCloud/LumaAPI/docs/luma_tasks_api_integration_guide.md

 }
 ```

-Return results contain multiple fields, among which items include specific details of batch video tasks, and each video task's specific information is the same as the fields mentioned above.
+The return result contains multiple fields, among which `items` includes the specific details of batch video tasks, and the specific information of each video task is the same as the fields in the previous single task query result.

-- `items`, all specific details of batch video tasks.
-It is an array, and each element of the array has the same format as the return result of querying a single task above.
+- `items`, all specific detail information of batch video tasks.
+It is an array, and each element of the array has the same format as the previous single task return result.
 - `count`, the number of video tasks in this batch query.

 #### CURL